Best Retirement Interest Only Mortgage Rates 2025

 To qualify for Retirement Interest-Only (RIO) mortgages, you must show proof of a stable and predictable retirement income.
 Lenders will assess your pension income, including state and private pensions, along with other sources, such as investments or annuities.

-It’s important to note that affordability checks for RIO mortgages are strict to ensure that borrowers can afford the monthly payments throughout their lifetime.
-This means lenders want to see evidence of your financial stability before approving your application.
+It’s important to note that affordability checks for RIO mortgages are strict to ensure borrowers can afford monthly payments throughout their lifetimes.
+This means lenders want evidence of your financial stability before approving your application.

 With the Halifax RIO mortgage, borrowers can access tax-free cash from their property while paying only the monthly interest during their lifetime.